CH-Earth/CWARHM/3b_parameters/MODIS_MCD12Q1_V6/7_find_mode_land_class/README.md

 # Find mode land class
 Takes the multiband `.tif` for the modeling domain and finds the mode vegetation class for each pixel.
 Every band contains data for a given year and this approach is in line with the recommendation in the MODIS docs to not use the data from any individual year due to the uncertainties involved.
-Using the mode likely gives us a more repsentative vegetation class per pixel.
+Using the mode likely gives us a more representative vegetation class per pixel.